-The derby saw Bale make an immediate impact and endear himself to the Tottenham fans with a goal from a free-kick after 15 minutes to put Spurs ahead.
-Tottenham held their lead until the final 25 minutes when running out of steam, their tormentor-in-chief at that time, Adebayor, scored two of the three goals which saw Spurs lose 3 – 1.
+The north London derby saw Bale make an immediate impact and endear himself to the Tottenham fans with a goal from a free-kick after 15 minutes to put Spurs ahead.
+It was his second goal in two games for Tottenham having scored the previous weekend at Fulham.
+Tottenham held their lead against Arsenal until the final 25 minutes when running out of steam, their tormentor-in-chief at that time, Adebayor, scored two of the three goals which saw Spurs lose 3 – 1.

 Gareth Bale struggled to rediscover the form which had attracted so many top clubs to watch him while he was with Southampton.
 Plagued by injury and a loss of confidence, not helped by Tottenham’s constant change of manager or playing in a poor team, Bale was very much an outsider in the Tottenham squad.
 There had even been suggestions that he might leave White Hart Lane if a suitable deal could be agreed.
 It was only an injury to Benoit Assou-Ekotto that saw Bale given another chance in January, 2010.
 From that point on his career has taken on an upward spiral.
 Now, as he continues to propel Tottenham towards a Champions League finish, every club in the world is casting envious glances towards White Hart Lane.